GrimLink/dotfiles/atom/README.md

 ## Install

-If you want use these preferrences's.
+If you want use these preferences.
 First install Atom [from atom.io](https://atom.io/).

 Or via Brew